Skip to main content

 Microsoft DHCP Discovery

-Select the Microsoft DHCP discovery type by navigating to Discovery > DHCP on the Main Appliance.
+Navigate to Discovery > DHCP on the Main Appliance and click Create.

 DHCP menu location and list pageDHCP menu location and list page

-Microsoft DHCP Discovery uses WMI by default, but WinRM is also supported and can be enabled in the job configuration.
-The URL prefix and Port fields will default accordingly upon selecting Discover Using WinRM.
+Microsoft DHCP discovery uses WMI by default, but WinRM is also supported and can be enabled in the job configuration.
+The URL prefix and Port fields default accordingly when you select Discover Using WinRM.

-Although WinRM is fast and Microsoft's preferred protocol, we don't necessarily recommend updating existing jobs to use WinRM, as we currently (v19.06) use NTLM, which Microsoft is in the process of deprecating.
-We'll use Kerberos in the near future.
+Although WinRM is fast and Microsoft's preferred protocol, updating existing jobs to use WinRM is not recommended, as Device42 currently (v19.06) uses NTLM, which Microsoft is deprecating.
+Kerberos support is planned for a future release.

 note

-If Discovery Using WinRM is not enabled, pair a WDS with the selected Remote Collector to use WMI.
+If Discover Using WinRM is not enabled, pair a WDS with the selected Remote Collector to use WMI.

 DHCP WinRM optionDHCP WinRM option